edespino/cloudberry-site/docs/sql-stmts/alter-table.md

 **`DROP COLUMN [ IF EXISTS ]`**

 Drops a column from a table.
-Note that if you drop table columns that are being used as the Cloudberry Database distribution key, the distribution policy for the table will be changed to `DISTRIBUTED RANDOMLY`.
+Note that if you drop table columns that are being used as the Apache Cloudberry distribution key, the distribution policy for the table will be changed to `DISTRIBUTED RANDOMLY`.
 Indexes and table constraints involving the column are automatically dropped as well.
 Multivariate statistics referencing the dropped column will also be removed if the removal of the column would cause the statistics to contain data for only a single column.
 You need to specify `CASCADE` if anything outside of the table depends on the column, such as views.
-If `IF EXISTS` is specified and the column does not exist, no error is thrown; Cloudberry Database issues a notice instead.
+If `IF EXISTS` is specified and the column does not exist, no error is thrown; Apache Cloudberry issues a notice instead.

 **`SET DATA TYPE`**

 This form changes the data type of a column of a table.
 Note that you cannot alter column data types that are being used as distribution or partitioning keys.
 Indexes and simple table constraints involving the column will be automatically converted to use the new column type by reparsing the originally supplied expression.
 The optional `COLLATE` clause specifies a collation for the new column; if omitted, the collation is the default for the new column type.
 The optional `USING` clause specifies how to compute the new column value from the old.
 If omitted, the default conversion is the same as an assignment cast from old data type to new.
 A `USING` clause must be provided if there is no implicit or assignment cast from old to new type.

 > **Note** The Cloudberry Query Optimizer (GPORCA) supports collation only when all columns in the query use the same collation.
-If columns in the query use different collations, then Cloudberry Database uses the Postgres Planner.
+If columns in the query use different collations, then Apache Cloudberry uses the Postgres Planner.

 Changing a column data type may or may not require a table rewrite.
 For information about table rewrites performed by `ALTER TABLE`, see [Notes](#notes).